pnp/sp-dev-fx-webparts/.github/CONTRIBUTING.md

     - Folder should start by identifying JS library used - like react- or angular-
     - Do not use words "sample", "webpart" or "wb" in the folder or sample name - these are samples for client-side web parts repository
     - If your solution is demonstrating multiple technologies, please use functional terms as the name for the solution folder
+- Do not use period/dot in the folder name of the provided sample

 ## Step-by-step on submitting a pull request to this repository
 Please see following wiki post from the GitHub repository wiki for exact steps on submitting new pull requests.